Gravitational focusing effects on streaming dark matter as a new detection concept: Results - Discussion

-Figures~\ref{fig:stream_sensitivity1} and ~\ref{fig:stream_sensitivity5} show all possible GPDE regions with particular stream densities for a full sky coverage.
-Since, no experiment alone can have full sky coverage, while the experiment's field-of-view moves as the Earth rotates and evolves.
-Experiments need to know the likelihood of detecting a GPDE event per day given streams with a particular density, and how long these events last.
-The probability of encountering one GPDE region per day is given by \beq P_{GPDE}/day \sim N_{\text{GPDE}} N_{\text{exp}} P_{\text{loc}}, \eeq where $N_{\text{GPDE}}$ is the number of GPDE regions being present at the observation distances which are obtained from Figs.~\ref{fig:stream_sensitivity1} and ~\ref{fig:stream_sensitivity5}. $N_{\text{exp}}$ is the number of experiments, and $P_{\text{loc}}$ is the distribution probability of GPDE regions at a particular location on Earth which could be position dependent on experiment's geographical location and time dependence due to Earth's orbital motion around the Sun and its rotation.
-From Fig.~\ref{fig:arrival50} it follows that, for the case of small velocities (less than 50 km/s), the expected distribution of GPDE regions during the entire year (2022) is approximately isotropic.
-By assuming a uniform distribution map (as in Fig.~\ref{fig:arrival50}), the location probability is given as \beq P_{\text{loc}} \sim \frac{2\pi d_{\text{obs}} cos (l) (2 r_{ave})}{4 \pi d^{2}_{\text{obs}}}, \eeq where $r_{\text{ave}}$ is the average radius of the cylinder shaped GPDE region for a particular amplification factor as given by Table~\ref{tab:dimensions_table}, and $l$ is the latitude of the detector.
-The numerator represents the area covered by the GPDE per day, and the denominator represents the corresponding area for full coverage.
-Figures~\ref{fig:timesensitivity1} and ~\ref{fig:timesensitivity5} give the probability to encounter a GPDE region per day, for one single experiment being in two different observation distances.
-These plots assume a mid latitude observer location at about $l\sim 40^{o}$
+Figures~\ref{fig:stream_sensitivity1} and ~\ref{fig:stream_sensitivity5} show possible DE regions with different stream densities assuming full sky coverage.
+The experiment's field of view (f.o.v.) moves due to Earth's motion.
+Experiments require an understanding of the probability of detecting a DE region per day, accounting for the specific density and duration of the anticipated transient signature.
+The probability of encountering one appropriate DE region per day is given by: \beq P_{DE}/\text{day} \sim N_{DE} N_{\text{det}} P_{\text{loc}}, \eeq where $N_{{DE}}$ is the number of DE regions present.
+For the observation distances mentioned above, they are obtained from Figs.~\ref{fig:stream_sensitivity1} and ~\ref{fig:stream_sensitivity5}. $N_{\text{det}}$ is the number of detectors, and $P_{\text{loc}}$ is the solid angle distribution probability of DE regions in space.
+For small velocities, it is shown in Fig.~\ref{fig:arrivalall_2} that the expected probability distribution of DE regions is approximately isotropic.
+The distribution probability is then calculated as \footnote{Size of the detector is assumed to be much smaller than size of DE region.} \beq P_{\text{loc}} \sim \max \left (\frac{2\pi d_{\text{obs}} \text{cos} (\phi) (2 r_{\text{ave}})}{4 \pi d^{2}_{\text{obs}}}, \frac{\Delta\Omega}{4\pi}\right), \eeq where $r_{\text{ave}}$ is the average radius of the cylindrically-shaped DE region for a particular DM flux amplification factor given by Table~\ref{tab:dimensions_table}, $\phi$ is the latitude of the detector, and $\Delta\Omega$ is the solid angle f.o.v. of the experiment during one day.
+The numerator represents the DE region/f.o.v. area covered during one day, and the denominator gives the $4\pi$ coverage.
+Since the f.o.v. is experiment dependent, in what follows, the left term in Eq.~\ref{eq:probability} is used as baseline to calculate the probability.
+Figures~\ref{fig:timesensitivity1} and ~\ref{fig:timesensitivity5} give the probability to encounter one DE region per day, for one single detector module for a mid latitude observer located at about $\phi\sim 40^{o}$.